 These vulnerabilities create amplification effects throughout supply networks.
 Single supplier failures trigger cascading disruptions across entire production chains.
 Automotive manufacturing exemplifies this vulnerability, where components cross international borders multiple times before final assembly.
 Disruption at any network node can paralyze downstream production entirely.

 The threat scope extends well beyond operational inconvenience.
 Supply chain cyber attacks affecting US entities increased 2227% since 2017.
 Attackers specifically target smaller, less-secured suppliers as entry points to compromise larger organizations, recognizing this approach requires less effort than direct attacks on primary targets.
 Growing businesses face existential threats from these hidden vulnerabilities.
 Smaller organizations lack the financial reserves of large enterprises, creating particular sensitivity to supply chain disruptions.
-Adequate preparation prevents otherwise sound engineering projects from joining the annual failure statistics.
+Adequate preparation—including proactive component selection and sourcing—prevents otherwise sound engineering projects from joining the annual failure statistics.

 Common causes of component delays